[Linux 101] The Terminal: Don’t Be Afraid of the Dark

 Teleportation (mv)

-You want to move the TV from the living room to your new room.
+You want to move a TV from the living room to your new room.
 Cast mv (Move).

 $ mv /home/my_family/first_floor/TV /home/my_family/first_floor/new_room/